Barefoot Hub Ball

 No sharp objects or long (or sharp) fingernails are allowed.

 Jerseys may have advertising or sponsor graphics on them, but it is advisable that they should not include sports footwear companies.
 This sport is designed to be one that promotes playing sports barefoot, not using footwear.
 And so it is recommended that teams should avoid being under the influence of firms that have a vested interest in selling sports footwear and not promoting being barefoot.
 However, leagues can make their own rules on these matters.

 18. Numbering Each player shall have a number on the back of their shirt.
 The numbers for each member of a team need to be different from all others (no duplicate numbers).
 These can be anything from 00, 0, 1, 2, 3, 4…up through 49.
 Numbers 50 and above are reserved for referees and other officials.

 19. Start and End of Games Ritual and Sportsmanship As with many outdoor and indoor sports, mutual team friendship is emphasized.
-Each team shall (under the direction of the ref) form a line and shake hands with members of the other team.
+Each team shall (under the direction of the ref) form a line and greet using social distancing with members of the other team.
+Handshaking is not required and not recommended.
 The same ritual must be done after the match.
 Also it is encouraged (but not mandatory) that teams share beverages, snacks, and water or sports drinks with the other team at breaks and near the end of halftime, especially if one team has brought insufficient water and that the other team can offer help.

 Players should play the sport in the best of sportsmanship and show concern for the safety and health of all other players, including the opponents.